-Lots identified as Type A and Type B on the Building Envelopes Plan or the Plan of Subdivision are subject to the Small Lot Housing Code (SLHC) as well as these Design Guidelines.
-Where there is a conflict between the requirements of these Design Guidelines and the SLHC, the order of precedence is MCP, then SLHC and then the Design Guidelines.
+Lots identified as Type A and Type B on the Building Envelopes Plan or the Plan of Subdivision are subject to the Small Lot Housing Code (SLHC) as well these Design Guidelines.

+Where there is a conflict between the requirements of these Design Guidelines and the SLHC, the order of precedence is Plan of Subdivision, then the SLHC, and then the Design Guidelines.

 A copy of the Small Lot Housing code can be found at vpa.vic.gov.au